 Civil society actors also see the changing use of the media in Myanmar as an opportunity to set topics and participate in social discussions.
 This makes media and information literacy (MIL) – the critical assessment of information and news – more important than ever for the population, especially in regard to social media.
 For this, DW Akademie is supporting the Democratic Voice of Burma (DBC) and the Myanmar ICT for Development Organization (MIDO) in producing a television program that focuses on fact-checking and news verification.

-Since 2013, DW Akademie has been consulting the state broadcaster Myanmar Radio and Television (MRTV) on its reform process, focusing on the decentralization of programming and editorial structures.
-A milestone on this path is a joint project between MRTV and ethnic media that aims for an exchange of digital content on a web platform.
+Since 2013, DW Akademie has been advising the Myanmar Radio and Television (MRTV) state broadcaster on its reform process.
+A milestone is a cooperation project between MRTV and ethnic minority media to exchange digital content via a web platform.

 Funding: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Local partners: Myanmar Journalism Institute (MJI), Myanma Radio and Television (MRTV), Myanmar Press Council (MPC), Khayae FM/ VDC Federation, Myanmar ICT for Development Organization (MIDO), Independent Ethnic Media Alliance (IEMA), Myanma Fifth Estate (MFE)